‘Brace’ yourself—this patient guide is a long one.

 What they are:

-Clear aligners made of a thermoplastic material that are prescribed for patients based on remote diagnoses.
+Dentists prescribe clear aligners made of a thermoplastic material to patients based on remote diagnoses.

 How they work: